Texas Firm Provides Knowledgeable Counsel on Student Loans and Bankruptcy

 What must be demonstrated to get a student loan debt discharged?

 Most student loans are non-dischargeable, meaning that you still must pay what you owe when the bankruptcy proceeding is over.
 However, you can get this type of debt discharged if you prove to the court that repayment would constitute an undue hardship.
-The bankruptcy courts in both Texas and New Mexico apply a three-part test to determine if undue hardship exists.
+The bankruptcy courts in both Texas apply a three-part test to determine if undue hardship exists.
 The test requires you to prove all of the following: